Mule Secure Token Service OAuth 2.0

-Configure authentication in your client Mule app when sending requests to a service that requires authentication, such as the Github OAuth2 server described in OAuth2 - Authorization Code.
+Configure authentication in your client Mule app when sending requests to a service that requires authentication, such as the Github OAuth2 server.
+Use the OAuth Module for the OAuth2 configuration.